 What kind of light switch do I need?

-When completing a home renovation, you may find yourself in a situation in which you need to choose which switches to use in each room.
-If you are looking into lighting for the first time, you may find that there are plenty of switches out there on the market, but many of them will be unsuitable for your needs.
+When completing a home renovation, you may find yourself in a situation in which you need to choose which light switch to use in each room.
+If you are looking into lighting for the first time, you may find that there are a multitude of switch types out there on the market, but many of them will be unsuitable for your needs.

 There are two main areas to think about; function and appearance.
 In this article we will cover both areas and will help direct you towards the light switch that you need.

 You may have seen double pole switches available to purchase, as well as single pole switches.
 Single pole switches are the most common type of light switch controlling just one circuit, while a double pole switch can control two circuits.
 So, a double pole switch is almost like having two single pole switches, controlled by the same switch.
 Double pole switches are generally best for appliances, so if you are looking for a straightforward light switch, you can choose a single pole, which tends to be cheaper than double pole.
 Read more about the differences between single pole and double pole switches.